 - General business insurance

-- A genuine fondness for pets, and people
+- A genuine fondness for pets and people

-Identifying the Location and the Kind of Dog Wash
+Location and Type of Self-Service Dog Wash

 There are also stand-alone dog washes such as dog washes incorporated into existing pet businesses such as doggie daycare or kennels.
 Regardless, it's advisable to have someone present in case a customer has a question.
 Also, you need to make sure the facility stays clean and you may need to handle any problems that might arise such as an overly aggressive dog.